Mathias Jørgensen (footballer, born 2000): New York Red Bulls

-On 12 February 2019 it was announced that Jørgensen was transferred to New York Red Bulls for a reported fee of $2.5 million.
+On 12 February 2019, Jørgensen was transferred to New York Red Bulls for a reported fee of $2.5 million.
 On 16 March 2019 Jørgensen made his debut for New York, coming on as a late game substitute in a 4–1 victory over San Jose Earthquakes.
 Following the 2021 season, New York declined their contract option on Jørgensen.

 Loan to AGF

-On 8 December 2020, Jørgensen moved on a 6 month loan to Danish Superliga side AGF.
+On 8 December 2020, Jørgensen moved on a six-month loan to Danish Superliga side AGF.
 He left the club again at the end of the season.

 Esbjerg fB

 On 26 January 2022 it was confirmed, that Jørgensen had joined Danish 1st Division club Esbjerg fB on a deal until the end of 2024.
 He made his debut on 25 February, coming off the bench for Lasha Parunashvili in a 4–2 league loss to Fremad Amager.

 AaB

 On 1 February 2024, Jørgensen moved to fellow-Superliga club AaB on a contract valid until June 2027.
 He scored a hat-trick for the club on 29 September 2024 in a 3–0 victory over Sønderjyske.